 Thankfully, under the Fair Credit Reporting Act (FCRA), you have the right to know what’s actually on your consumer report, and you can dispute and correct the information that’s wrong or incomplete.

 For example, you’re entitled to a free credit report every 12 months from each of the three major credit reporting companies, Equifax, Experian, and TransUnion.
 Note: Your best option is to space out your requests so you get a credit report every four months.

 Annual Credit Report – For your convenience, the three major credit reporting companies set up the Annual Credit Report site.
 Just go to the site and click the “Request your credit reports” button and follow the steps.

 Be aware that the Annual Credit Report will ask for your Social Security number so the credit companies can be sure they’re pulling the right report.

 Important Reminder: Annual Credit Report is completely free.
 It will not ask for your credit card number or a verification fee.
 If you see anything asking for payment information, you are in the wrong place.
 Do not enter any information!
 Additionally, asking for your report will not affect your credit score.

 Next, if you’re applying for a job, companies are eligible to run a background check on you.
 Information that employment screening companies can provide may include your credit history, employment, salary, and education and professional license verifications.

 They can also provide employers with your criminal arrest, conviction history, fingerprint information from criminal record databases, driving record information, plus drug and alcohol testing and health screening information.

 Keep in mind that your potential employer cannot request this information without your authorization.
 It’s also recommended that before you give your authorization, you ask for the name of the employment screening company that’s being used.

-Similar to the consumer and credit reporting companies, you can also request for your own report from employment screening firms.
+Similar to the consumer and credit reporting companies, you can also request your own report from employment screening firms.
 Here are the employment screening firms that companies typically use: